 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Umarah Mubeen ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

+System-wide studies are crucial for in-depth understanding of the biological functions.
+However, multiple independent samples are required for different omics platforms introducing high variability.
+This method would help to overcome this problem

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Umarah Mubeen___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

+This method offers a robust and high throughput strategy for the simultaneous extraction of chlorophyll, lipids, metabolites, proteins and starch from a single sample of the green alga Chlamydomonas reinhardtii

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.